Single Round-trip Hierarchical ORAM via Succinct Indices: Operations

 \subsection{Rebuild Phase}

-Recall that rebuilds enforce the invariant that a block is never retrieved, more than once, from a given hash table instance.
+A \rebuild enforces the invariant that a block is never retrieved more than once from a given hash table instance.
 This ensures that the sequence of hash table probes appears random to the adversary.
-The rebuild carries out the invariant by periodically moving blocks up the hierarchy into fresh hash table instances.
+The \rebuild carries out the invariant by periodically moving accessed blocks up the hierarchy into fresh hash table instances.
 Consequently, a block at level $l<L$ has recency less than $2\cdot 2^l$.

 Given that the hash tables are implemented as permuted arrays, the rebuild function is straightforward.
-We first update \historical and rearrange the server's memory accordingly.
-For a rebuild into level $l$, we merge the compressed dictionaries in levels~$\{0,\ldots,(l-1)\}$ to obtain the dictionary $\Phi_l$.
+We update \historical and subsequently rearrange the server's memory.
+For a \rebuild into level $l$, we merge the compressed dictionaries in levels~$\{0,\ldots,(l-1)\}$ to obtain the dictionary $S_l$.
 The rebuild at the server involves a single oblivious shuffle.
 The input array is the concatenation of the untouched blocks (including dummies) in levels $\{0,\ldots,(l-1)\}$.
-A \evict (Algorithm \ref{alg:evict}) is executed to construct the array of untouched elements.
-The input array is padded with dummy blocks to the width of the output array, The dummy blocks are indexed so that their encryptions are indistinguishable from real blocks.
-We generate a new pseudo-random permutation, $\pi_l$, (Line 2) and the input permutation for the oblivious shuffle is the composition of functions $\pi_l\circ \Phi_l.\textsf{rank}$.
-Any oblivious shuffle algorithm can be used here \cite{patel2017cacheshuffle, ohrimenko2014melbourne}. {(However, to reduce constants, we provide a shuffle optimized for \rankoram in the next section.)}
+An \evict operation (Algorithm \ref{alg:evict}) is executed to construct the array of untouched blocks.
+The input array is padded with dummy blocks\footnote{The dummy blocks are indexed so that their encryptions are indistinguishable from real blocks.} to the width of the output array.
+We generate a new pseudo-random permutation, $\pi_l$, (Line 2) and the input permutation for the oblivious shuffle is the composition of functions $\pi_l\circ \textsf{rank}(\cdot, S_l)$.
+Any oblivious shuffle algorithm can be used to perform this step~\cite{ohrimenko2014melbourne,patel2017cacheshuffle}.

 The procedure concludes by updating some client-side data; the dictionaries at levels~$\{0,\ldots,(l-1)\}$ are deleted; the dummy counter is set for level $l$; and the set of non-empty (or occupied) levels is adjusted (line 10).
-The \rebuild procedure is formalized in Algorithm~\ref{alg:rebuild}.
+The \rebuild procedure is presented in Algorithm~\ref{alg:rebuild}.
 The function \textsf{msb} (Line 2) computes the most significant bit of the input.

+\rankoram can use any prior oblivious shuffle during a \rebuild.
+However, in our context, we have dummy blocks in both the input and output arrays.
+A given dummy block can be placed in \textit{any} vacant location in the output array and we can exploit this fact to gain performance improvements relative to general shuffling algorithms.
+Consequently, we construct a variation of the \cacheshuff~\cite{patel2017cacheshuffle}, named \shortqueue, that leverages a shuffling instance where dummies are placed in the output array.
+For comparison, with the standard \cacheshuff, permuting level $l$ would cost $9 \cdot 2^l$ blocks of bandwidth.
+With \shortqueue, we reduce this cost to $7\cdot 2^l$.
+The details of \shortqueue are presented in Appendix \ref{sec:shuffling} and its performance is summarized below.